sagemath/trac_to_gh/Issue 2391.md

 # Issue 2391: module docstring bug running filename.sage from the command line

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2391

 Original creator: was